Studying Education Studies

 Dr Jo Basford

 Education is transformative.
 It enables us to see the world differently, to challenge our thinking and to try new things.
-My ambition is that student’s learning with the Institute of Education will be a transformative experience.
+My ambition is that every student studying Education will find it a transformative experience.

 Jo's profile